nanostudio-org/nanogp2/README.md

 ##### Installation procedure

-- Create a folder named `nanogp` on your web server.
+- Create a folder named `nanogp2` on your web server.
 - Copy the content of the `dist` folder in this folder.

 ---